The Inheritance (play): Other notable productions

 A German language production of The Inheritance titled Das Vermächtnis, directed by Philip Stölzl, premiered at Munich's Residenztheater on January 30, 2022.
 The production was invited to the Berliner Theatertreffen as one of ten "noteworthy" productions of 2022.
-Das Vermächtnis also premiered in Hanover on 22 April 2022, as well as at the Theater Münster on 3 December 2022 and most recently at the E.T.A.-Hoffmann-Theater in Bamberg on 6 October 2023.
+Das Vermächtnis also premiered in Hanover on April 22, 2022, as well as at the Theater Münster on December 3, 2022 and most recently at the E.T.A.-Hoffmann-Theater in Bamberg on October 6, 2023.
 Part one of the Bamberg production was invited to the Bayerische Theatertage in 2024.

+In 2022, The Inheritance received its first major regional production in the United States when SpeakEasy Stage Company presented the play at the Stanford Calderwood Pavilion at the Boston Center for the Arts, running from April 22 to June 11, 2022.
+The production was directed by Paul Daigneault, with movement and intimacy direction by Yo-EL Cassell, and featured scenic design by Cristina Todesco, costume design by Charles Schoonmaker, lighting design by Karen Perlow, and original sound and music by Dewey Dellay.
+In a review for The Boston Globe, the production was described as an ambitious and emotionally resonant staging that emphasized the play’s exploration of intergenerational memory, community, and the enduring impact of the AIDS crisis.
+The production received eight Elliot Norton Award nominations, receiving three awards: Outstanding Play - Midsize Theater, Outstanding Featured Performance - Midsize Theater (Mishka Yarovoy), and Outstanding Ensemble.

-A West Coast premiere production directed by Mike Donahue opened at Geffen Playhouse on September 13, 2022, and had an extended run until November 27, 2022.
+A West Coast premiere production directed by Mike Donahue opened at the Geffen Playhouse on September 13, 2022, and had an extended run until November 27, 2022.
 The play was cited as "better in Los Angeles than on Broadway" by Los Angeles Times theater critic Charles McNulty.
 An audio adaptation was later released by Audible Theater in March 2023.

-ARV, the Swedish version of The Inheritance had its premiere on 5 November 2022, at The Royal Dramatic Theatre in Stockholm.
+ARV, the Swedish version of The Inheritance had its premiere on November 5, 2022, at The Royal Dramatic Theatre in Stockholm.
 It was chosen to be part of the theatre biennale 2023 and won the Nöjesguiden award for best performance 2023 and was nominated for a QX-award for best production 2023.
 It ran again in 2024/2025 in a partly new version at The Royal Dramatic Theatre.
 ARV was directed by Carl Johan Karlson.